-38 Phuket beaches are now in our list!
-A handful are busy and some are secret, but there are so many beautiful beaches where you can walk alone for kilometers, even during high season.
+40 Phuket beaches are now in our list!
+A few are crowded, a lot are quiet, some are hidden and some are still secret.
+There are so many beautiful beaches where you can walk alone for kilometers, even during high season.
 So here is our updated list of Phuket Beaches by alphabetical order.
 Some are easy to find, some are really hidden.
 Surprisingly the nicest beaches, long and deserted, are just next to the main road!
 There are actually 2 more amazing secret beaches but we prefer to keep them…. secret 🙂 So get a bike or a car and start exploring!
 Stay away from the crowd and discover Phuket!

 See all Phuket beaches on Phuket 101 Map.